Peter Coombe Mandolins and Guitars

 Mahogany neck, either African or Honduras mahogany.

-Queensland Maple is another option.
+Queensland Maple or Blackwood are other options.
 Australain Red

 Cedar for the classical guitar.